Camp Out in the Catskills Backcountry

 Keep an eye on the camping articles on this site.
 That section will grow over time as I do more, and learn more about, camping in the Catskills.

-If you don’t want to monitor the site, sign up for the newsletter — you’ll get great content in your mailbox, just once or twice a month.
+If you don’t want to monitor the site, sign up for the newsletter — you’ll get great content in your mailbox, and it’s totally free.

 Google “solo camping checklist” for more ideas.
 Always do your own research.
 One web article ain’t it.

 If this information helps you out, or you have comments, let me know below.
-I tried to be comprehensive but I’m sure I haven’t caught everything.
-I’m keen to improve this resource…
+I tried to be comprehensive but I’m keen to improve this resource…

 Thank you for reading!